python/cpython/Doc/library/zipimport.rst

 import from the :file:`lib/` subdirectory within the archive.

-Any files may be present in the ZIP archive, but only files :file:`.py` and :file:`.py[co]` are available for import.
+Any files may be present in the ZIP archive, but only files :file:`.py` and :file:`.pyc` are available for import.
 ZIP import of dynamic modules (:file:`.pyd`, :file:`.so`) is disallowed.
-Note that if an archive only contains :file:`.py` files, Python will not attempt to modify the archive by adding the corresponding :file:`.pyc` or :file:`.pyo` file, meaning that if a ZIP archive doesn't contain :file:`.pyc` files, importing may be rather slow.
+Note that if an archive only contains :file:`.py` files, Python will not attempt to modify the archive by adding the corresponding :file:`.pyc` file, meaning that if a ZIP archive doesn't contain :file:`.pyc` files, importing may be rather slow.

 ZIP archives with an archive comment are currently not supported.